Regulation A1: Visa and Immigration

 No other extensions will be considered.

-The request of an extension does not automatically guarantee Tier 4 sponsorship.
+The request of an extension does not automatically guarantee student visa route sponsorship.
 Requests are subject to the UKVI requirements and are granted at the discretion of the University.

-If you need to return to the University to complete your studies outside of your Tier 4 sponsorship period, you may be supported on a Short Term Study Visa (subject to the UKVI requirements).
+If you need to return to the University to complete your studies outside of your student visa route sponsorship period, you may be supported on a Short Term Study Visa (subject to the UKVI requirements).

 2.8 The University will not sponsor a student who is or has been an overstayer in the UK or may fall under the ‘general grounds’ for refusal (Part 9 of the UK Immigration Rules).
 It is your responsibility to provide independently verifiable evidence that you are eligible for sponsorship.